tddewey/tdd-progress/readme.txt

 The first version

 == Upgrade Notice ==

+= 0.2 =
+* Fixes an issue where the "quick edit" link (and others) would not show up on the Manage Posts screen.

 = 0.1.3 =
 * Major fix for CSS and Javascript.
 Now works in Firefox (and likely other browsers, but still testing).